Getting Started with Entity Framework 4.0 Database First and ASP.NET 4 Web Forms

 The Contoso University sample web application demonstrates how to create ASP.NET Web Forms applications using the Entity Framework 4.0 and Visual Studio 2010.
 The sample application is a website for a fictional Contoso University.
 It includes functionality such as student admission, course creation, and instructor assignments.

-Entity Framework 5 uses the
+Starting with Entity Framework 5, EF uses by default the

 The application you’ll be building in these tutorials is a simple university website.